WolfyScript/viewportl/README.md

 The list is not complete, and things may be added/removed along the way.
 * [ ] Move utils and platform compatibility to a separate project
   * [x] Move everything not UI related to [scafall](https://github.com/WolfyScript/scafall)
-  * [ ] Provide API Entrypoint to load the viewportl instance on top of scafall
+  * [x] Provide API Entrypoint to load the viewportl instance on top of scafall
   * [ ] Check if Java interop can be kept, or if kotlin will be required
   * [ ] Create sample projects for a tutorial and testing
+    * [x] Create single-platform example for spigot
+    * [ ] Create multi-platform example (requires other platform implementations)
 * [x] Complete name change
     * [x] Move everything UI related to the viewportl package
     * [x] Get rid of any wolfyutils left over code
     * [x] Rename strings & other appearances of WolfyUtils
 * [ ] Multi Platform Support
   * [ ] Spigot (High priority)
+    * [ ] Test & Fix issues after scafall migration
   * [ ] Sponge
   * [ ] possibly more in the future